autoatml/autoplex/docs/user/rss/flow/input/input.md

 num_processes_buildcell: 128
 ```

-The `buildcell_options` parameter is one of the most critical settings, as it determines the scope of the RSS search and directly influences the diversity of the generated structures.
+The `buildcell_options` parameter is one of the most critical settings,
+as it determines the scope of the RSS search and directly influences the diversity of the generated structures.
 We provide multiple sets of `buildcell` input parameters.
+Using the configuration file above, a total of 8000 structures will be generated, each containing an even number of atoms.
-In the configuration above, 8000 even-numbered structures and 2000 odd-numbered structures will be generated, with symmetry operations ranging from 1 to 4.
+Additionally, 2000 structures will be created with an odd number of atoms.
+The symmetry operations will vary from 1 to 4.
 You can supply a single set or multiple sets as needed.
 This flexibility ensures that the initial structures have sufficient diversity.
 In principle, any parameter supported by [buildcell](https://airss-docs.github.io/technical-reference/buildcell-manual) can be used in the `buildcell_options` section.

 The `fragment_file` and `fragment_numbers` parameters are used during random structure generation to define specific fragments as the smallest building blocks.
 For example, you can define an H<sub>2</sub>O molecule as a fragment and use it as the basic unit for generating random structures.
 This allows for more customized and realistic initial configurations when working with molecular or other complex systems.
 The `num_processes_buildcell` parameter specifies the number of CPU cores to be used in parallel during random structure generation.
 Note that this parameter is limited to a single node.